hpc2n/intro-linux/docs/filesystem.md

 - **cp myfile.txt DIR/**: copy the file "myfile.txt" to the directory DIR
 - **cp DIR1/ DIR2/**: copy the directory DIR1 into the directory DIR2 (Note: overwrites existing files with same name)
 - **cp -R DIR1/ DIR2/**: copy the directory DIR1 and all subdirectories into the directory DIR2.
+- **cp -i file.txt DIR/**: Interactive.
+It will ask before overwriting if there is a file with the same name.

 !!! example "Code-along"